workflux/workflUX/README.rst

 sequencing-driven methodologies produce challenging amounts of data.
 CWLab helps us by giving all members of our team the ability to perform common bioinformatic analyses autonomously without having to acquire programming skills.
-This allows our bioinformatic stuff to focus on method development and interpretation of computationally complex data.
+This allows our bioinformatic staff to focus on method development and interpretation of computationally complex data.

 If you like to know more about us, please visit our website